How Many Times Salary for Mortgage: Can I Borrow 5 or 6 Times My Salary?

 The result can be a more generous mortgage offer, a cheaper borrowing rate, or a variation in the terms (such as a shorter initial period with early repayment charges), which will better suit your circumstances.

-We have the product information you need right across the mortgage market, and we’ll get you the best mortgage offer that could be available to you.
+We have the product information you need across the mortgage market, and we’ll get you the best mortgage offer that could be available to you.

 To see what we can do for you, call us at 0117 959 5094 or book a free consultation below.